About Yen Finder

 Do all ATMs in Japan have the same fee structure?

-No — 7-Eleven Seven Bank uses ¥110/¥220.
-Japan Post Bank uses similar but slightly different timing.
-Aeon Bank has its own.
+No — 7-Eleven Seven Bank charges foreign cards ¥110 (≤¥10,000) or ¥220 (>¥10,000), based on amount rather than time.
+Japan Post Bank and Aeon Bank charge a similar flat per-withdrawal fee for foreign cards that likewise does not vary by time of day.
 Other major bank ATMs (Mizuho, MUFG, SMBC) generally don't accept foreign cards.

 What about Japan Post fees specifically?